allina606/blog/README.md

 * trade-offs between props and context

 ## How to run on your machine
-`cd blog`
-`yarn start`
+`yarn start`\
 this will start the react-native app up

-open another terminal and run
+open another terminal, and run
-`cd ../jsonserver`
+`cd jsonserver`\
-`yarn run db`
+`yarn run db`\
 this will start the jsonserver up

-open another terminal and run
+open another terminal, navigate to blog/jsonserver and run `cd jsonserver`\
-`yarn run tunnel`
+`yarn run tunnel`\
 this will start ngrok up.
-Under the online column you will see an ngrok.io URL.
-Copy and paste this URL into the baseURL shown in the file '/blog/src/api/jsonServer.js'
+In your terminal, under the online column you will see an ngrok.io URL.
+Copy and paste this URL into the baseURL value shown in the file '/blog/src/api/jsonServer.js'

 You should have 3 terminals open in the end.
 Enjoy!